AkshinK/media-manager/README.md

    [Media Manager - Speech-To-Text generated Media Manager](https://github.com/AkshinK/media-manager.git)
 2. Clone the repository to the working directory using `git clone <https-URL>` command.
-3. Navigate to the cloned repository, and install all dependencies for the application application using the `npm install` command.
+3. Navigate to the cloned repository, and install all dependencies for the backend application using the `pip install -r requirements.txt` command.
+4. Install all dependencies for the frontend application using the `npm install` command.
-4. Run `npm start` and `python manage.py runserver` to start frontend and backend concurrently
+5. Run `npm start` and `python manage.py runserver` to start frontend and backend concurrently
-5. If there have not occurred prior errors until this step, you'll be able to access the website via http://localhost:3000/
+6. If there have not occurred prior errors until this step, you'll be able to access the website via http://localhost:3000/

 ## Future improvements